sujinleeme/reactnd-project-readable/README.md

 ```

 ### TBD
-* Use Firebase for backend
+* Use Firebase for backend.

 ## Copyright and License
-* A project [starter server repository](https://github.com/udacity/reactnd-project-readable-starter) contributed by Udacity
+* A project [starter server repository](https://github.com/udacity/reactnd-project-readable-starter) contributed by Udacity.
-* The MIT License
+* The MIT License.